meet5398/Streamlit/README.md

 # Streamlit
-It is open-source app framework for Machine Learning and Data Science team
+It is open-source app framework in python language  for Machine Learning and Data Science Application